 Opened in the summer of 2015, this restaurant is the only all-vegan eatery on Long Island.
 Owned by Jay Astafa of 3 Brothers Pizza Cafe in Farmingdale, this venue is packed to capacity with those who love delicious, healthy food without meat or dairy products.

 In 2009, 3 Brothers added a separate upscale vegan menu to its standard offerings of pizza with meat toppings, making this a cozy place that's great for vegan dining with carnivore friends.
 The new menu includes appetizers like oyster mushroom scampi and no-meat, no-dairy, all-delicious seitan Marsala and eggplant rollatini.
-There are also savory whole wheat and gluten-free pastas, for instance, whole wheat crust with pesto sauce and more.
+There are also savory whole wheat and gluten-free pasta, for instance, whole wheat crust with pesto sauce and more.
 There's also a decent wine list.
 In 2011, the restaurant received PETA's award for the Best Vegan Pizza in the United States.
 Initially located in Rockville Center, the restaurant moved to Farmingdale in 2012.

 Hicksville is famous for its many Indian restaurants and boutiques.
 The House of Dosas is totally vegetarian, and you'll find many Indian families enjoying meals here.
 The restaurant specializes in South Indian food, and they'll honor your requests for mild or spicy meals.
 As the name implies, you're going to get a lot of dosas here.
 These large, paper-thin lentil crepes can be ordered with fillings like onions and potatoes, or other tasty ingredients.
 Their delicious vegetable curries range from eggplant curry to vegetable korma, cooked with coconut and mild spices.

 Naturally Good Foods & Café is primarily a health food store, but there's takeout and you can enjoy your food at a few tables in the back of the store or at tables in the backyard.
 The restaurant serves breakfast and lunch every day year-round and offers a wide range of fresh juices and smoothies.
 The muffins are freshly baked and there are multigrain pancakes as well as sprouted grain bagels for breakfast.
 For lunch, there are salads, platters, and even tuna for non-vegetarians.
-Kids can choose from a tasty whole wheat peanut butter and banana wrap, grilled cheese on 7-grain bread, tofu doggies and more.
+Kids can choose from a tasty whole wheat peanut butter and banana wrap, grilled cheese on 7-grain bread, tofu doggies, and more.

 Port Jefferson's Tiger Lily Café has a sixties retro look, and the vegetarian dishes, as well as non-veggie meals, are served in a funky setting with psychedelic art.
 Music plays while you eat or amble outside in warmer weather to the deck.
-The juice bar features soy smoothies, protein shakes, fresh juices, wheat grass shots and more.
+The juice bar features soy smoothies, protein shakes, fresh juices, wheatgrass shots and more.
 If you need a caffeine fix, Tiger Lily's also serves black and tans, mocha blanca, Tahitian vanilla chai and Red Bull chai at the Java Bar.

-Green Earth is a health foods market offering an informal setting in the front of the store for delicious, nutritious food.
+Green Earth is a health foods market offering an informal setting in front of the store for delicious, nutritious food.
 You can enjoy organic meals, fresh vegetable juices, smoothies and mostly vegetarian and vegan foods made on premises.
 Try the oyster mushroom burger with pine nuts and vegetables.
 There's an occasional turkey burger or tuna salad for those who prefer meat or fish.

 Located in Riverhead, the café is a great place to go before or after you visit the nearby Long Island Aquarium or take an Atlantis Explorer Tour Boat Cruise.

 Located in Long Beach, Bob's Natural Foods is a well-stocked health food store with a cozy café in the back.
 Established in 1975, it is Long Island's oldest independently owned health foods store.
 Choose from delicious wraps like the avocado and hummus wrap or a wealth of salads.
-In addition, there are 22 delectable smoothies to please every taste.
-You can also purchase organic juices, wheat grass and more.
+In addition, there are delectable smoothies to please every taste.
+You can also purchase organic juices, wheat grass, and more.